Why come to NOAC??

 celebrated.
 A Midway is set up and lodges do all kinds of displays

-bring a plain T-shirt so you too can have the Founders Day logo
+Make sure you bring a plain T-shirt so you too can have the

-silkscreened on.
-Lodges do many different things that generally
+Lodges do many different things that generally reflect

 memorabilia to distribute.
 Anyway you look at it, Founders Day is

-the Arrowmen to pack into a theater for a brilliant display
+opportunity for all the Arrowmen to pack into a theater for a brilliant

 the American Indian Show.
 The

-Theme show is made spectacular with the use of outstanding special
+Theme show is made spectacular with the use of oustanding special

 The Outdoor Adventure Place (TOAP), Special Events, VIPs,

-and much more.
-There's also a Conference Newspaper, Radio
+much more.
+There's also a Conference Newspaper, Radio Station, Band,

 But the overall best reason to attend NOAC is this will probably